NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 * the owner of `/etc/cron.d/sonar` shall be `root.root`
 * cron errors show up in `/var/log/cron`

+For new and reinstalled nodes to just work:

+* the access.conf setting shall be reflected in `master:/install/dists/fox/syncfiles-el9/etc/security/access.conf`
+* the script `master:/install/postscripts/fox_sonar` shall contain commands to set up home directory and permissions

 ### Interactive nodes

 The following additional conditions have to be met on interactive nodes and login nodes